Selsey

 Selsey (/ˈsɛlsi/) is a seaside town and civil parish, about 8 mi south of Chichester, West Sussex, England.

 Selsey lies at the southernmost point of the Manhood Peninsula, almost cut off from mainland Sussex by the sea.
 It is in the Chichester district and is bounded to the west by Bracklesham Bay, to the north by Broad Rife, (Note: Rife is the local dialect word for stream or creek) to the east by Pagham Harbour and terminates in the south at Selsey Bill.
 There are significant rock formations beneath the sea off both of its coasts, named the Owers rocks and Mixon rocks.
 Coastal erosion has been an ever-present problem for Selsey.
 In 2011 the parish had a population of 10,737.

 The B2145 is the only road in and out of the town crossing a bridge over the water inlet at Pagham Harbour at a point known as "the ferry".
 At one time Selsey was inaccessible at flood tide, and a boat was stationed at the ferry to take horses and passengers to and from Sidlesham.
 (Note: A man and horse paid twopence; a foot passenger one halfpenny.
 The farmers and renters paid annually a certain portion of corn.)

 Place name

 There are suggestions that the name "Selsey" originally meant "Holy Island" because of its connection with Saint Wilfrid.
 The Venerable Bede in his writings described the name "Selsey" as "the Isle of Sea Calves" (sea calves are better known as seals) hence "Seal Island".

-Edward Heron-Allen identified at least twenty different spellings of the place that we now know today as "Selsey".
+In 1911 Edward Heron-Allen identified at least 20 different spellings of the place today knows as "Selsey".
 A selection of versions as identified by Heron-Allen are: